HM Revenue and Customs: Governance structure

 The board is composed of members of the executive committee and non-executive directors.
 Its main role is to develop and approve HMRC's overall strategy, approve final business plans and advise the chief executive on key appointments.
 It also performs an assurance role and advises on best practice.

-The Treasury minister responsible for HMRC is James Murray.
+The Treasury minister responsible for HMRC is Daniel Tomlinson.

 Chairman

 The chairman of HMRC was an executive role until 2008.
 Mike Clasper served as a non-executive chairman.
 From August 2012, the post was abolished with a 'lead non-executive director' chairing board meetings instead.